bigbluebutton/plugin-h5p/README.md

 npm run build-bundle
 ```

-The above command will generate the `dist` folder containing the bundled JavaScript file named `H5pPlugin.js`.
+The above commands will generate the `dist` folder containing the bundled JavaScript file named `H5pPlugin.js`.
 This file can be hosted on any HTTPS server.

 Preferebly, that bundled js file is placed into the Bigbluebutton's assets portion of the server, so for that, do the following: